-The Lynchburg College campus is abuzz with activity again as students move in and prepare for the Fall 2016 semester.
+The University of Lynchburg campus is abuzz with activity again as students move in and prepare for the Fall 2016 semester.

 The News & Advance sent a reporter and photographer to document move-in day.